 A very useful and meticulously coded, data-driven function.
 A must to look at and learn from for anybody who is working with incomplete 2D data sets, in particular, dirty images.

-Inspired: PODDEM, nanContourf(xb,yb,x,y,z), Image Manipulation Toolbox, Transform velocity field into wall coordinates, Inpainting nan elements in 3-d, PIVlab - particle image velocimetry (PIV) tool, Three variables multilevel design of experiment, repnan, Vector Field TB, PIVsuite, Automated phenotyping of mouse behavior, clickz, Modified Haussdorf Fractal Dimension, nanimresize, Adaptive equalization, PIVMat 4.10, Antarctic Mapping Tools
+Inspired: PODDEM, nanContourf(xb,yb,x,y,z), Image Manipulation Toolbox, Transform velocity field into wall coordinates, Inpainting nan elements in 3-d, PIVlab - particle image velocimetry (PIV) tool with GUI, Three variables multilevel design of experiment, repnan, Vector Field TB, PIVsuite, Automated phenotyping of mouse behavior, clickz, Modified Haussdorf Fractal Dimension, nanimresize, Adaptive equalization, PIVMat 4.10, Antarctic Mapping Tools